 8. Stay On Top Of It — OR PAY

-As I mentioned in the beginning, I wanted to keep this campaign running for a few days.
+As I mentioned in the beginning, I wanted to keep this The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve. running for a few days.
 I was going at $1 at a time.
 But there’s no “Lifetime Budget,” only a “Daily Budget.”
 Sneaky, Twitter.
 Sneaky.

 At the end of the first day, I was smart enough to turn my ads off.
 At the end of the second, I forgot.
 So once I hit my limit for the day, I didn’t think to turn them off.
 By the time I woke up the next morning, I had already hit the daily budget I had set for the previous day.